frc5687/2021-tutorial/SUBSYSTEMS/networking.md

 PC Configuration

-When connecting via Ethernet (to either the radio or directly to the roboRIO) or Wireless (to the DLink radio), your computer adapter should be set to DHCP.
-When connecting through the DAP1522, your PC will receive an IP address from the radio.
+When connecting via Ethernet (to either the radio or directly to the roboRIO) or WiFi (to the radio), your computer adapter should be set to DHCP.
+When connecting via WiFi, your PC will receive an IP address from the radio.
 If tethered directly to the roboRIO both devices will self-assign IPs.

 mDNS works on the field such that all of your devices are located using their mDNS address so static IPs are no longer required.